-The sample encompasses 35,369 men aged 25-44 starting a new UI spell in 1998.
-These men have had a total of 89,171 UI spells from 1998 to 2003.
-Of the total, 22,515 spells end in employment and 66,656 end in other social benefits (including 4,073 right-censored UI spells that are not finished at the end of 2003).
-Table 1 shows that spells ending in employment are shorter and these men are more likely to be married and native Danes.
-In contrast, spells ending in other benefits are longer, and these men are more likely to be single, have no registered education (either missing or no education) and immigrants.
+The sample comprises 35,369 men aged 25-44 starting a new UI spell in 1998.
+These men have had a total of 89,171 UI spells (average spell length around 5 months) from 1998 to 2003.
+Of the total, 22,515 spells end in employment and 66,656 end in other social benefits (including 4,073 right-censored UI spells that are not finished by the end of 2003).
+Table 1 shows that spells ending in employment are shorter and that these men are more likely to be married and native Danes.
+In contrast, spells ending in other benefits are longer, and these men are more likely to be single, immigrants and have no registered education (either missing or no education).

-To investigate the impact of the 1999 reform on unemployment period we also describes the hazard out of employment (disregarding the exit state) for all fresh spells starting in 1998, 1999 and 2000 and observed from 1998-2003.
+To investigate the impact of the 1999 reform on unemployment period, we also describe the hazard out of employment (disregarding the exit state) for all fresh spells starting in 1998, 1999 and 2000 and observed from 1998-2003.
 Figure 3 shows that the shortening of the initial entitlement should result in a shift in the hazard curve before UI exhaustion.
-Figure 3 shows also that the hazard rate increases drastically around the expected UI exhaustion period, which is different for fresh spells starting in 1998, 1999 and 2000.11 Figure 3 illustrates an 'inward' shift of the hazard rate out of unemployment through 1998 to 2000.
+Figure 3 also shows that the hazard rate increases drastically around the expected UI exhaustion and that this period varies for fresh spells starting in 1998, 1999 and 2000.
+Figure 3 illustrates an 'inward' shift of the hazard rate out of unemployment from 1998 to the end of 2000.